Nick Kaplan specialises in commercial and contractual disputes, with a particular emphasis on construction and engineering.

 - Debt recovery; and

-Nick regularly acts for clients at both interlocutory and final hearings and his experience at a law firm prior to joining chambers ensures that he has a client focused approach, with a ready grasp of the wider strategic objectives that can drive commercial disputes.
+Nick regularly acts for clients at both interlocutory and final hearings and his experience at a law firm prior to joining chambers ensures that he has a strong client- focused approach, with a ready grasp of the wider strategic objectives that can drive commercial disputes.

 - Medsted Associates Ltd v Canaccord Genuity Wealth (International) Ltd EWHC 1815 - Nick acted in a junior capacity on behalf of the Defendant, which successfully avoided an award of substantial damages against it.